teejaydub/cribbage/README.md

 * Train Helen continuously, choosing random values for heuristic parameters and keeping the changes that result in better rankings over many games.
 See if that improves her ranking.
-  * Optimize each parameter individually, with binary search.
-  * Instead of a fixed number of games, shoot for a fixed number of usages of that parameter.
-  * Add CSV output so we can graph the progress over time.
-(Or just show graphs, I guess)
-  * Switch to a genetic algorithm, that does round-robin for more players at once, then replaces the n-2 worst ones with a genetic combination of the 2 best ones + 1 small mutation.
+  * P1: maybe a peak at 0.5, so adjust the multipler?
+  * P5: try doubling it?
+  * P6: use 0, or 2?
+    * Keep track of the number of references to a given parameter?
+This one may be rare.
+  * P7: Seems clearly better at -1 or 0 than 1.
+  * Score other combination possibilities with the held cards, maybe by my method of 12ths
+  * Compute correlation of weight with games won, maybe piecewise.
   * Add parameters for all the heuristic scores, even the ones from authorities.
   * Parallelize this, so it can run over multiple processors at once.

 * Work on determining which heuristics are most powerful/helpful.
 Similar process, but pick a set of parameters to clear to 0.

 * Group the heuristics by degree of power, and make players Anna, Ben, and Clara, where Anna starts with a heuristic set from Helen that's easy to remember, and then each adds some more.

 Getting started
 ===============

-`pipenv install` will set up the environment.
+`pipenv install` sets up the environment.

-`pipenv shell` will activate the environment.
+`pipenv shell` activates the environment, if you want to run other tools or use Python interactively.

-`pipenv run optimize` will compile Will's C function for scoring hands, to improve speed.
+`pipenv run optimize` compiles Will's C function for scoring hands, to improve speed.

-`pipenv run compare` will start an endless tournament to rank the available players.
+`pipenv run compare` starts an endless tournament to rank the available players.

+`pipenv run train` tries out the heuristics and produces graphs of how weights relate to games won for each.

 Links
 =====